Are you trying to install a new Kodi add-on, but instead you’re getting the Failed to Install a Dependency error message in Kodi?

 Deactivate or Uninstall Broken Kodi Repositories

-For instance, if you have the TVAddons.ag Add-on Repository enabled, then disable it.
+For instance, if you have any of the below offline repositories, then disable them.
 The reason why you should do this is that when add-ons are installing and trying install dependencies, sometimes they try to get them from those repositories, and they fail.

-When you install working repositories, disable the broken ones so dependencies can be found in the working repos.
+When you install working repositories, disable the broken ones so Kodi can find dependencies in the working repos.

 - Go to the Add-on Browser